MasonSeward1/React.js/README.md

+# Github project structure was changed on 2023-02-22.
+The code was split into a1 and a2 directories to allow for the next assignment's code to be added.
+# None of the code inside a1_front-end has been changed asides from being moved into a new folder

-# Recration of GitHub project to resolve errors and restore commit history
+# Recreation of GitHub project to resolve errors and restore commit history